Can Alexa and its skills be used as a marketing channel?

 We use Alexa for lead generation, meaning collecting user’s data.

-Who will use the skill can share with Joe their email address in order to receive messages with recipes, missions, gifts and updates about the skill and all the new things they can ask.
+Who will use the skill can share with Joe their email address in order to receive messages with recipes and missions.
+Also receive gifts and updates about the skill and all the new things they can ask.

 We can see that on the contrary of Aperol and Nutella’s strategy I could create here an entire funnel (the user’s path) inside the skill itself.